MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 The file path column lists each file that includes other files, along with how many files it includes and the time it took to parse it. winrtHeaders.h is selected and expanded to show the files it includes.
 Windows.UI.Xaml.Interop.h is one of those files and is expanded to show `Windows.UI.Xaml.Interop.h` that is expanded to show the header files it includes.
 :::image-end:::

 We see that `winrtHeaders` includes `Windows.UI.Xaml.Interop.h`.
 Remember from the **Included Files** view that this was also expensive to parse.
-Click the chevron next to that to see that it includes `Windows.UI.Xaml.h` which includes 21 other header files, two of which are also on the hot list.
+Click the chevron next to that to see that it includes `Windows.UI.Xaml.h`, which includes 21 other header files, two of which are also on the hot list.
 The technique we use to process it faster is precompiled headers.

 ## Improve build time with precompiled headers